sarahhe25/vigenere-application/README.md

 - Decrypt ciphertext from a text file.

 # Java Version
 The application is developed using Java corretto 11.
-It can be run using Java version 8 or later.

 # Testing
 The application uses JUnit as the testing framework for unit tests.
 The tests can be found in the test package and cover various use cases and functionalities of the Vigenere cipher.